EdNorGoy/starter-hugo-academic/content/authors/admin/_index.md

 ---
 Welcome on my academic page!

-I am a PhD student in the MOST team, in the [DRM](https://drm.dauphine.fr/en/drm/home.html) laboratory of [Université Paris-Dauphine](https://dauphine.psl.eu/en/)
+I am a PhD student of the MOST team, in the [DRM](https://drm.dauphine.fr/en/drm/home.html) laboratory of [Université Paris Dauphine-PSL](https://dauphine.psl.eu/en/)
 , under the supervision of [Emer Curtis](https://ie.linkedin.com/in/emer-curtis-01713325) and [Gwenaëlle Nogatchewsky](https://drm.dauphine.fr/en/most/members/detail-cv/profile/gwenaelle-nogatchewsky.html).
 The (provisional) title of my [thesis](http://www.theses.fr/s234813)
  is *Disidentification and leaving external auditing: a continuous quest*.
 I also have the honour to take part in teaching at Université Paris-Dauphine.